nonfiction/nterchange3-extras/README.md

 files that should be added/changed to the nterchange folder on the target server.
 Be sure to note in the README any files that may overwrite existing files.
-In general, do not include files like stylesheets/default.css or other distribution files, just include a file with the recommended changes to those files with a note in the README about what needs to be done (eg: stylesheets/default.your_add_on.css)
+In general, do not include files like stylesheets/default.css or other distribution files, just include a file with the recommended changes to those files and a note in the README about what needs to be done (eg: stylesheets/default.your_add_on.css)

 **Note on permissions** - since git doesn't preserve folder permissions the